Switzerland

 Insufficient

-Switzerland’s NDC is split into domestic and overseas emission reductions components, as Switzerland has clearly stated that a portion of emission reductions will be achieved through the support of action abroad by applying Article 6 of the Paris Agreement.
-The overall target is a reduction of “at least” a 50% below 1990 levels by 2030.
+Switzerland’s has clearly stated that a portion of emission reductions will be achieved through the support of action abroad facilitated through cooperation under Article 6 of the Paris Agreement.
+The overall target is a reduction of “at least” 50% below 1990 levels by 2030.
 We rate the overall target, which includes its recent bilateral agreements with over 10 countries to purchase Internationally Transferred Mitigation Outcomes (ITMOs), as “Insufficient” when compared to its fair share emissions allocation.

-The “Insufficient” rating indicates that Switzerland’s fair share target in 2030 needs substantial improvement to be consistent with limiting warming to 1.5°C. Some of these improvements should be made to the domestic target itself, others could come in the form of additional support for emissions reductions achieved in developing countries in the form of finance.
+The “Insufficient” rating indicates that Switzerland’s fair share target in 2030 needs substantial improvement to be consistent with limiting warming to 1.5°C. Some of these improvements should be made by increasing the ambition in the domestic target itself, whilst others could come in the form of providing climate finance to support additional emissions reductions in developing countries, without any transfer of ownership for these outcomes.
 If all countries followed Switzerland’s approach, warming would reach up to 3°C.

 If we were to rate Switzerland’s estimated domestic target against its fair share, assuming that the bilateral agreements do not lead to an overall mitigation effect, the target would be “Highly insufficient”.